-If you want to compile with alternative compiler (for example Clang), add the collowing flags to cmake invocation:
+If you want to compile with alternative compiler (for example Clang), add the following flags to cmake invocation:

 Run the following command:

-If you see any error then Pteros can't load plugins or something elese went wrong.
+If you see any errors then Pteros can't load plugins or something elese went wrong.

 The most common problems during installation arise from bugs in Boost or in the compilers and from the wrong versions of the libraries, which are found by CMake.
 In general Google is your best friend in solving any problem.
-If you are stuck write us and attach error messages and the system configuration (versions of all required libraries and compiler).
+If you are stuck completely write to yesint4(AT)yahoo.com and attach error messages and the system configuration (versions of all required libraries and compiler).

 By default this code is NOT compiled.
-Pteros dosn't support SASA computations without it.
+Pteros doesn't support SASA computations without it.

-It is recommended to use CMake for all projects, which use Pteros.
+It is recommended to use CMake.
 You can use autoconf/automake or custom Makefiles, but this will never be officially supported.
-The "template" subdirectory of the source tree contains the skeleton of CMake project, which could be used to link you own program with pteros libraries.
+The "template" subdirectory of the source tree contains the skeleton of CMake project, which could be used to link your own program with pteros libraries.

 Pteros could be build without Python.
-If now Python libraries are found in the System the compilation of Python bindings and plugins is disabled and only the core libraries are built.
+If no Python libraries are found in the System the compilation of Python bindings and plugins is disabled and only the core libraries are built.

 If the Python is installed, but you don't want to use it add the following flag to CMake invocation:

-If you want to build plugins as the standalone programs AND as python extensions at the same time you'll need to compile twice:
+If you want to build plugins as the standalone programs AND as python extensions at the same time use the following flags: